ot4i/ace-docker/README.md

 The `deps` folder must contain a copy of ACE, **version 11.0.0.2 or greater**.
 If using ACE for Developers, download it from [here](https://www.ibm.com/marketing/iwm/iwm/web/pick.do?source=swg-wmbfd).
 Then set the build argument `ACE_INSTALL` to the name of the ACE file placed in `deps`.

-1. ACE for Developers only: `docker build -t ace-dev-only --build-arg ACE_INSTALL={ACE-dev-file-in-deps-folder} --file ubuntu/Dockerfile.aceonly .`
+1. ACE for Developers only:
+   * Ubuntu: `docker build -t ace-dev-only --build-arg ACE_INSTALL={ACE-dev-file-in-deps-folder} --file ubuntu/Dockerfile.aceonly .`
+   * RedHat Enterprise Linux: `./build.sh ace-dev-only {ACE-file-in-deps-folder}`
-1. ACE production only: `docker build -t ace-only --build-arg ACE_INSTALL={ACE-file-in-deps-folder} --file ubuntu/Dockerfile.aceonly .`
+2. ACE production only:
+   * Ubuntu: `docker build -t ace-only --build-arg ACE_INSTALL={ACE-file-in-deps-folder} --file ubuntu/Dockerfile.aceonly .`
+   * RedHat Enterprise Linux: `./build.sh ace-only {ACE-file-in-deps-folder}`

 # Usage